catenax-ng/catenax-ng.github.io/docs/guides/how-to-use-persistent-storage.md

 # Basic information

-Your application, and/or one of its dependencies might need to store data in persistent storage.
+Your application, and/or its dependency might need to store data in persistent storage.
 Kubernetes offers a simple to use solution for that.

 One scenario is that your own application uses persistent storage.
 In this case you need to include the storage definition in the StatefulSet, Deployment or Pod.